Small stack of egg cartons next to a large full pallet in a warehouse

 If you are planning multiple designs, evaluate whether they can share common elements.
 Cartons that share the same base design but differ only in a small variant panel (egg size, certification badge) can sometimes be combined in production, reducing the number of independent setups.

-Rather than ordering the bare minimum, calculate how many cartons you will need over the next three to six months and order that quantity.
-This keeps you well above the MOQ floor, reduces per-unit cost, and avoids the cycle of frequent small reorders that each incur setup costs.
+Rather than ordering the bare minimum, calculate how many cartons you can realistically use and store across a practical selling window.
+This keeps you above the MOQ floor, reduces per-unit cost, and avoids the cycle of frequent small reorders that each incur setup costs.

 Negotiate MOQ reductions